 National Museum of Archaeology, Saint Mark National Library Monumental halls and more.

 - Virtualtourist.com can help you plan your trip with help from reviews and photos from real travelers.

 Traveling Around Europe

 Below are some sites and resources that will be helpful when planning your Fall/Spring

-- First and foremost, past students recommend Frommer's Europe from $85 a day travel guide to help plan your trip.
-You could also check out the Frommer's website for more information.
+- Fromer’s Europe: Past students recommend Frommer's Europe from $85 a day travel guide to help plan your trip.
+For more information, see Frommer's website.

 - Tripadvisor.com is a great resource to use to get information on local things to see and do in just

 about every major European city; includes user reviews and ratings on everything from